-How to spend 12 hours digging in one of Toronto’s coolest up-and-coming neighbourhoods.
+Here’s how to spend 12 hours chasing art, coffee, craft beer and niche shopping in one of Toronto’s coolest up-and-coming neighbourhoods.

 What a difference a rule change and a couple of decades can make.
 Today’s Junction is a thriving place, where Torontonians seek out thought-provoking art, cool furniture, craft beer, rare LPs and what is arguably the tastiest smoked meat in the city.

-Today’s Junction offers more than 12 hours’ worth of entertainment and eats, so don’t dally.
+Today’s Junction offers more than a day’s worth of entertainment and eats, so don’t dally.
 Follow this itinerary and make it snappy.

 Morning: Dundas Street West

-You’re in for a long voyage, so provision yourself with an espresso and muffin at the Junction Yacht Club (2880 Dundas St. W.), which has to be one of the friendliest—and roomiest—coffee shops in Toronto.
+You’re in for a long voyage, so provision yourself with an espresso and muffin at the Junction Yacht Club, which has to be one of the friendliest—and roomiest—coffee shops in Toronto.

-Or if you’d rather walk and eat, pick up sandwiches to go from when the pig came home (3035 Dundas St. W.).
-Its smoked meat could be the best Toronto has to offer, and its peameal bacon sandwich—a local specialty, it’s often mentioned as a Toronto must-try—is a strong contender for best in the west (end).
+Or if you’d rather walk and eat, pick up sandwiches to go from When The Pig Came Home.
+Its smoked meat could be the best Toronto has to offer, and its peameal bacon sandwich—a local specialty often mentioned as a Toronto must-try—is a strong contender for best in the west.

 Afternoon: Shopping, then art